 Makayla May Dudley ’16

-Currently: Health and Safety Teacher at Carter Middle School in Knoxville, Tenn.
+Currently: Coordinated School Health Specialist and health teacher at Carter Middle School in Knoxville, Tenn.

 Alcoa City Schools

 Memorial Hospital Total Rehab